swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ### Cancellation

 A task can be cancelled asynchronously by any context that has a reference to a task or one of its parent tasks.
 Cancellation can be triggered explicitly by calling `cancel()` on the task handle.
-Cancellation can also trigger automatically, for example when a parent task throws an error out of a scope with unawaited child tasks (such as an `async let` or the closure passed to `Task.withGroup`).
+Cancellation can also trigger automatically, for example when a parent task throws an error out of a scope with unawaited child tasks.

 The effect of cancellation within the cancelled task is fully cooperative and synchronous.
 That is, cancellation has no effect at all unless something checks for cancellation.
 Conventionally, most functions that check for cancellation report it by throwing `CancellationError()`; accordingly, they must be throwing functions, and calls to them must be decorated with some form of `try`.
 As a result, cancellation introduces no additional control-flow paths within asynchronous functions; you can always look at a function and see the places where cancellation can occur.
 As with any other thrown error, `defer` blocks can be used to clean up effectively after cancellation.